Arulyam/Simple-Composer-tone-api/README.md

 - Go to `script.js` and complete the QA asks in the function `lintAndPlaySequence()`.

 ## Note
 You need to press the "Start Composer" button before you can play audio.
 By default, the web browser isn't allowed to play any audio before the user interacts with the page.
 [Click Here](https://developer.chrome.com/blog/autoplay/) if you're interested in learning more about Chrome's autoplay policy.
-# Simple-Composer-tone-api